-Pharmacologic treatment with chelating agents such as D-penicillamine and trientine is the main choice.
-Sodium dimercaptosuccinate, dimercaptosuccinic acid, zinc, and tetrathiomolybdate are other options which favor a negative copper balance.
-The patient needs to be aware of potential adverse effects of the agents, commonly associated with penicillamine use.
-The patient must also be aware of the potential to develop worsening, sometimes therapy needs to be reduced or stopped.
+Pharmacologic treatment with chelating agents such as D-penicillamine and trientine is the gold standard.
+Sodium dimercaptosuccinate, dimercaptosuccinic acid, zinc, and tetrathiomolybdate are other options that favor a negative copper balance.
+The patient needs to be aware of the potential adverse effects of these agents, especially with regard to penicillamine use.

-Surgical decompression or transjugular intrahepatic shunting (TIPS) for portal hypertension is reserved for individuals with recurrent or uncontrolled variceal bleeding unresponsive to standard treatment.
-With clinical progression, acute liver failure, or worsening hepatic function, the patient must be evaluated to perform liver transplantation, as a curative treatment for Wilson disease.
+Surgical decompression or transjugular intrahepatic shunting (TIPS) for portal hypertension is reserved for individuals with recurrent or uncontrolled variceal bleeding unresponsive to conservative treatment.
+With clinical progression, acute liver failure, or worsening hepatic function, the patient must be evaluated for liver transplantation as a curative treatment for Wilson’s disease.

-The patient should avoid eating foods with a high copper content, such as liver, chocolate, nuts, mushrooms, legumes, and shellfish.
-Drinking water from atypical sources should be analyzed for copper content and replaced with purified water with copper content less than 0.2 parts per million.
+The patient should avoid eating foods with high copper content such as liver, chocolate, nuts, mushrooms, legumes, and shellfish.
+Drinking water from atypical sources should be analyzed for copper content and replaced with purified water with a copper content of < 0.2 parts per million.

 Excessive intrauterine copper concentrations may be responsible for spontaneous abortions in patients with Wilson disease.
 Treatment with D-penicillamine (0.75–1.5 g/day) poses no major risk to the fetus.

-Pediatricians should consider Wilson disease in any child with hepatic abnormalities which requires pediatric gastroenterologist consultation if suspicion remains high.
+Pediatricians should consider Wilson disease in any child with hepatic abnormalities that require pediatric gastroenterologist consultation if suspicion remains high.

-Patients with Wilson who are untreated in the geriatric age will most likely present with fulminant hepatic failure or with signs and symptoms of cirrhosis.
+Geriatric patients with Wilson disease who are untreated will most likely present with fulminant hepatic failure or signs and symptoms of cirrhosis.

 Neurologic deterioration with treatment

-Some patients may develop worsening neurologic symptoms when therapy is initiated and sometimes the chelating agent needs to be stopped and the patient should be run on zinc acetate alone.
-Patients on long-term treatment require review along with an assessment of the efficacy.
+Some patients may develop worsening neurologic symptoms when therapy is initiated.
+In these cases, the chelating agent may need to be stopped and the patient should be treated with only zinc acetate.
+Patients on long-term treatment require regular follow-up to monitor for disease progression.